National Record Store Day 2024: How much are your old vinyls worth?

 The most expensive LP on the list was designed by Andy Warhol, featuring his iconic yellow banana cover of the record.
 Surprisingly, the album only sold 30,000 albums in its first five years – despite now being recognised as one of the most influential albums in music history.

-The Beatles, who need no introduction, followed next with the fab four’s debut studio album – Please Please Me, which someone recently paid £5,800 for on eBay.
+The Beatles, who need no introduction, followed next with the Fab Four’s debut studio album – Please Please Me, which someone recently paid £5,800 for on eBay.

 David Bowie came in third place – though some people might not realise it’s his vinyl on first glance.
 ‘Liza Jane’ was the first record released by David Bowie and recently went for £5,699.
-Though, the song was credited to his band, Davie Jones and the King Bees, when Bowie was still going by his first name of David Jones.
+The song was credited to his band, Davie Jones and the King Bees, when Bowie was still going by his first name of David Jones.

 Only three records from the 21st century made the top 20 – two belonging to one of the most powerful musicians right now – Taylor Swift – with one Folklore record selling for £1,929 and Reputation also fetching £1,750.